-History of the Puebla Plant
+The scale of the VW Puebla plant

 Which cars does Volkswagen manufacture in Mexico?

 The considerable longevity, success, and sheer volume of vehicles produced at Volkswagen’s Puebla plant led Volkswagen Mexico’s Executive Board President, Steffen Reiche, to herald its success as ‘something more than a regional subsidiary.’
-In 2018, the 12 millionth vehicle (a habanero orange Tiguan SUV) rolled off the line, marking an important milestone in the factory’s long and proud history.
+In 2018, the 12 millionth vehicle (a Habanero orange Tiguan SUV) rolled off the line, marking an important milestone in the factory’s long and proud history.

 Why do Volkswagen and other OEMs manufacture in Mexico?

 There are a few different aspects to consider in answering that question.
 The first is the workforce.
 Known all over the world for being well-educated, highly-trained, and for taking personal pride in the work they do, Mexico’s labor force is one of the most impressive on the planet.
 There’s a long and proud history of manufacturing automobiles in Mexico, particularly in the Bajio region, so for many of the workers, it’s a chance to carry on a national tradition.
 Despite these impressive attributes, however, Mexico’s labor costs are relatively cheap, making it an even more appealing proposition.
 In return, companies like Volkswagen invest heavily in their talent.
 VW has brought it apprenticeship approach from Germany to ensure a strong pipeline of future talent.

 Lastly, Mexico itself places great importance on the automotive manufacturing industry.
 The country has prioritized offering incentives to large corporations in order to drive foreign investment, and the plan has paid dividends in recent years.

 With the presence and recent expansion of OEMs in Mexico, there’s never been a better time for Tier 1, Tier 2, and Tier 3 automotive manufacturing companies to expand into Mexico.
-Volkswagen’s Puebla plant is in prime position to be assisted by components suppliers in Querétaro, and the rest of the Bajio region.
+Volkswagen’s Puebla plant is in a prime position to be assisted by components suppliers in Querétaro and the rest of the Bajio region.
 However, to make sure things run as smoothly as possible, you need to make sure you partner with a company that knows the lay of the land and can help you set up as quickly and efficiently as possible.

 How can you become a supplier to Volkswagen in Mexico?

-With six separate locations in the country — including one in Querétaro, near to Volkswagen’s Puebla plant — we offer turnkey solutions for automotive parts suppliers in Mexico.
+With six separate locations in the country — including one in Querétaro, near Volkswagen’s Puebla plant — we offer turnkey solutions for automotive parts suppliers in Mexico.
 We can provide in-depth insights into the economic climate in the automotive industry and workforce availability, as well as support and guidance with regards to the law in Mexico and various legislative requirements.

 Our services fall into two main categories: